nimisht/yocto-projects/readme.md

+# Notes

-# To deal with "user namespaces are not usable by Bitbake, possibly due to AppArmor", do the following:
+## To deal with "user namespaces are not usable by Bitbake, possibly due to AppArmor", do the following

 ```
 sudo touch /etc/apparmor.d/bitbake